 Enrolled / Registered Patients

 Enrolling with a GP / practice is free and voluntary.
 If you choose not to enrol you can still receive health services from a GP.
 Advantages of enrolling are that your visits to the doctor will be cheaper – see “Funded Patients” below – and you will have direct access to a range of services linked to the Hawkes Bay Primary Health Organisation.
 You will also receive better continuity of care because, wherever possible we endeavor to ensure that you see your preferred GP.
-Some of our GPs are currently enrolling patients but not all of them, as some already have a full patient list.
+Regrettably our books are currently closed as the GPs have full patient lists.
+On occasion we do re-open a particular GP’s list but not necessarily all of them.
+To see if we are enrolling, and even which surgeries in Hawkes Bay are enrolling, you can refer to the PHO website – www.healthhb.co.nz under Our Practices, or you can ask at reception.

 To enrol with us we need you to complete our enrolment form.
 You must bring either your passport, or your New Zealand birth certificate and two forms of proof that you are the person on the birth certificate (one has to be a photo I.D.).
 Proof of eligibility / I.D. is a Ministry of Health requirement.
 The enrolment process can take a little time to complete.